-Support through this action shall be limited to Capital Expenditure undertaken by Local Councils, Private Entities (only small and micro enterprises within the meaning of Commission Recommendation 2003/361/EC are eligible for funding), Natural persons and Registered Voluntary Organisations (VOs) in line with the Voluntary Organisations Act 2007 (Chapter 492 of the Laws of Malta) and that do not carry out an economic activity within the meaning of Article 107 of the Treaty of the Functioning of the European Union.
+Support through this action shall be limited to Capital Expenditure undertaken by Local Councils and Registered Voluntary Organisations (VOs) in line with the Voluntary Organisations Act 2007 (Chapter 492 of the Laws of Malta) and that do not carry out an economic activity within the meaning of Article 107 of the Treaty of the Functioning of the European Union.

 Local Councils applying for funds must be full-paid members of the MAGF.
-Furthermore, Private entities and cooperatives that carry out an economic activity within the meaning of Article 107 TFEU will be subject to State aid rules as outlined below.